 Thanksgiving dinner spread

-Ways in which you can curb GERD symptoms this Thanksgiving:
+Ways to curb GERD symptoms this Thanksgiving:

 • Give yourself time to digest.
 Physical exertion after a meal can lead to reflux.

-To make an appointment with the Heartburn and Esophageal Disorders clinical practice or to learn more about services offered through Digestive Health, a clinical partnership between UT Health Austin and Ascension Seton, call 512-324-7831 or visit here.
+To make an appointment with the Heartburn and Esophageal Disorders clinical practice or to learn more about services offered through Digestive Health, a clinical partnership between UT Health Austin and Ascension Seton, call 1-512-324-7831 or visit here.

 About the Partnership Between UT Health Austin and Ascension Seton